 If the fair value of an intangible asset is determined to be lower than its carrying value, we could be exposed to an impairment charge that could be material.
-During the fourth quarter, 2021, we recognized a full impairment of a definite-lived ANDA asset with a remaining carrying value of \$2.4 million.
-During the fourth quarter 2020, we recognized a full impairment of the remaining \$0.4 million carrying value of a definite-lived marketing and distribution right asset.
+During the year ended December 31, 2022, we recognized a full impairment of a definite-lived ANDA asset with a remaining carrying value of \$0.1 million.
+During the year ended December 31, 2021, we recognized a full impairment of a definite-lived ANDA asset with a remaining carrying value of \$0.1 million.